Scotland '24 (3 Jul. - 26 Jul.)

 Lighthouse at Sumburgh Head

 A nice view of island of Mouse was had before a visit to Jarlshof, a place containing structures from three different eras - wheelhouses from stoneage, longhouses by vikings and laird's house from later part of second centuary.
-This was follewed by a walk to lighthouse and for close up views of puffins. ;-)
+This was followed by a walk to lighthouse and for close up views of puffins. ;-)

 Puffin